JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 ```
 {kotlin-runnable="true" id="split-string-kotlin"}

-If you need to split with a regular expression, use the overloaded `split()` version that consumes the `Regex` as a parameter.
+If you need to split with a regular expression, use the overloaded `split()` version that accepts the `Regex` as a parameter.

 ## Take a substring

 In Java, you can use the [substring()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#substring(int)) function,
-whose argument is an inclusive beginning index of a character to start taking the substring from.
+which accepts an inclusive beginning index of a character to start taking the substring from.
 To take a substring after this character, you need to increment the index:

 ```java